janmonschke/janmonschke.github.com/content/blog/2023-01-09-23-webmentions-in-gatsby/index.md

 This was really it, haha.

+## The end (my friend)

 I hope this helps you to set up webmentions on your site.
+This post did get a little longer than I hoped, and documenting the process took way longer than actually building the integration.
+That is to say, it might look complicated, but it's not as much work as it seems to be!

-Let me know how it worked out by replying to this toot / this tweet.
+Let me know how it worked out for you on your site by replying to this toot / this tweet.

 [^1]: Check out this discussion on why Mastodon doesn't currently support webmentions: https://github.com/mastodon/mastodon/issues/6074
 [^2]: Brid.gy uses the standard Twitter search which does not return replies for tweets that are older than a couple of days: https://brid.gy/about#missing
 [^3]: Yes, I know about the debate over fetching in `useEffect`.
 That's not the point of this example.
 I just wanted to provide a quick piece of code to showcase fetching webmentions on the client. 😅
 [^4]: This approach of enriching the text might not be 100% secure itself and it relies on the fact that `content.text` does not contain any HTML tags.
+[^5]: This discussion on GitHub shines some light on why another token is required: https://github.com/community/community/discussions/37103